codio/site/source/docs/specifics/dropbox.html.md

     dropbox.py status

-Because of Dropbox issues, it can happen that our attempt to exclude existing folders fails.
+Because of Dropbox behaviour, it can happen that our attempt to exclude existing folders fails.
 If the above status check takes a long time (it should be done in a few seconds) then you can check to see what folders are being excluded using `dropbox.py exclude`.
 If you do not see your existing Dropbox folders listed, then run this command `dropbox.py exclude add /home/codio/Dropbox/*`.

 When `dropbox.py status` says 'Up to date' you are ready to move on.